trixi-framework/TrixiParticles.jl/paper/paper.md

 These softwares reflect the advantages of the SPH methods by simulating problems such as fluid-structure interaction (FSI) and free surfaces [@O_Connor:2021] or complex geometries [@Laha:2024].

 TrixiParticles.jl is written in Julia and thus combines the advantage of easy and rapid prototyping with the ability of high performance computing using multicore parallelization and hardware accelerators.
-The software package provides support for developing or testing new SPH methods and also for simulating or coupling other particle-based methods such as DEM.
+The software package provides support for developing and testing new SPH methods and also for simulating and coupling other particle-based methods such as DEM.
 Another aspect is the ability to add custom methods or particle interactions without modifying the source code, since each simulation is configured and set up by pure Julia code.